Pythonizer-Nicode/PYT-03-Skelethon_Django/README.md

 My first two focus in terms of programming language being javascript and python, it seemed essential to me to learn django.

 ### Project goals :
-* Upgrade Python / Django stack
+* Upgrade Python stack
-* Discover architecture of Python / Django
-* Create a skeleton for future projects
 * Practise Python syntax
 * Understand and practise MVC *Model View Controller*
 * Learn how to use virtual environment with *PIPENV*

-### INDEX :
+* Create a skeleton for future projects
+* Discover Django
+  * Installation
+  * Create project / application
+  * Explore / customiza administration panel
+  * Create models / views / URL mapping
+  * Use built-in authentification / forms
+  * Use built-in dynamic fields
+  * Static elements integration (HTML/CSS/JS and other assets)

 ### When :
 From:  **10-07-2020**